cesclc/A1010_dist/labs/lab-B-getting-started-with-v0.md

----
-title: "Lab Exercise: Getting Started with v0"
-subtitle: "Hands-on practice with v0.dev"
-author: Mike Burton      17-19 March 2025
----

-## Exercise 1: Your First v0 Component
+# Lab Exercise B: Your First v0 Component

 In this exercise, you'll create your first component using v0's text-to-UI capabilities.